img

 Data integration is the process whereby data from different sources is combined to build unified sets of information for business intelligence (BI), analytical, and operational purposes.
 Integration forms a vital part of a company’s overall data management process.
 Without it, you cannot unleash the true power of data.

-The goal of data integration is to enable end users to make informed, data-driven decisions by providing them with consistent and clean data sets.
-To achieve this goal, organizations feed data into data warehouses and data lakes in addition to adding data into transaction processing systems.
-It helps you support advanced analytics, business intelligence, and enterprise reporting.
+Data integration aims to enable end users to make informed, data-driven decisions by providing them with consistent and clean data sets.
+To achieve this goal, organizations feed data into data warehouses and data lakes and add data to transaction processing systems.
+Data integration helps support advanced analytics, business intelligence, and enterprise reporting.

 Data integration is all about connecting disparate data sources and systems.
 It joins a source system with a target system, thereby routing data from the former into the latter.